agaengel/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/PageTitleApi.rst

 correct page title, you have to create your own page title provider.
 It is quite easy to create one.

-Example: Set the page title from your extensions controller
+Example: Set the page title from your extension's controller
 -----------------------------------------------------------

 First, create a PHP class in your extension that implements the